jdberry/tag/README.md

 	tag --find '*'

-Use an empty tag expression here too to find all files that have _no_ tag:
+Or use an empty tag expression to find all files that have _no_ tag:

     tag --find ''